HoKei2001/HoKei2001.github.io/_posts/2024-07-01-fnm_node_install.md

       3. `npm -v`:Check the npm version

 ##  Summary
-For now we alr inatlled the nodejs and its version manager fnm successfully.
+For now we alr installed the nodejs and its version manager fnm successfully.
 Then just start to install crawlee.